 If the Information on Recommended Cells and RAN Nodes for Paging IE is included in the UE CONTEXT RESUME REQUEST message, the AMF shall, if supported, store it and may use it for subsequent paging.

 If the Paging Assistance Data for CE Capable UE IE is included in the UE CONTEXT RESUME REQUEST message, the AMF shall, if supported, store it and use it for subsequent paging, as specified in TS 23.502 [10].

+If the RRC State transition Indication IE is included in the UE CONTEXT RESUME REQUEST message, the AMF shall, if supported, store it and use it for subsequent CN based mobile terminating (MT) communication handling, as specified in TS 23.502 [10].